American evangelicals have played a significant role in U.S. support for Israel; by some measures they are even more supportive than American Jews.

 In addition, new films made by Christians are beginning to question support for Israel.
 They include “With God on Our Side” (Rooftop Productions, 2010) and “Little Town of Bethlehem” (EthnoGraphic Media, 2010), funded by Mart Green, the son of Hobby Lobby’s founder, David Green.

-Mart Green is the chair of Oral Roberts University in Oklahoma.
-The school’s president, Billy Wilson, spoke at the recent controversial conference titled “Christ at the Checkpoint.”
+David Green is the current chair of Oral Roberts University in Oklahoma, whose president, Billy Wilson, spoke at the recent controversial conference “Christ at the Checkpoint.”

 “Christ at the Checkpoint” began in 2010 as a biennial conference with the idea that Jesus was a Palestinian who could be suffering under Israeli occupation today as he once suffered under Roman occupation.

 David Neff, who co-convenes an annual evangelical-Jewish leader dialogue, said his Jewish friends have expressed some nervousness over recent gatherings and activities, including Christ at the Checkpoint, which took place in March.

 “I think it’s more anecdotal at this point, but nevertheless, it is reasonable to think that with Christ at the Checkpoint people getting the attention of some,” Neff said, referring to Lynne Hybels, wife of megachurch pastor Bill Hybels, and progressive evangelical leader Tony Campolo.
 “There’s no question: People who have sympathies for the plight of the Palestinians have more access than they used to.”